-The price-earnings ratio, often called as P/E ratio is the ratio of company’s stock price to the company’s earnings per share.
-It is a market prospect ratio which is useful in valuing companies.
-In simple words, P/E ratio is obtained by comparing the market price per share with its relative dollar of earnings per share.
-The relationship between the two essential parts of this ratio i.e. Market value of the stock and its relative earnings shows what the market is willing to pay for a stock based on its current earnings.
+The price-earnings ratio, often called the P/E ratio is a market value ratio of a company’s stock price to the company’s earnings per share.
+It is a market prospect ratio that is useful in valuing companies.
+In simple words, the P/E ratio is obtained by comparing the market price per share with its relative dollar of earnings per share.
+The relationship between the two essential parts of this ratio, i.e., the Market value of the stock and its relative earnings, shows what the market is willing to pay for a stock based on its current earnings.
 Thus, it is also known as the price multiple or the earnings multiple.

 P/E Ratio Valuation

-As P/E ratio is the most common measure of how expensive a stock is, it is essential to understand the basis & importance of its valuation.
+As the P/E ratio is the most common measure of how expensive a stock is, it is essential to understand the basis & importance of its valuation.

-The two most important components which form the basis of this valuation is:
+The two most important components which form the basis of this valuation are:

 - Market value per share and

 - Earnings per share

 Along with the above factors, this ratio can also significantly fluctuate depending upon the economic and market conditions.

 The following paragraphs will help you understand the importance of such analysis through the P/E ratio formula and calculation.

 P/E Ratio Formula

 The basic formula to calculate the price-earnings ratio is fairly standard and is as under:

 P/E Ratio = Market Price per Share / Earnings per Share

 Market Price per Share: Market price per share is the price of each share in the open market or how much it would cost to buy a share of stock.

-Earnings per Share (EPS): Earnings per share are total earnings of a company for the year divided by the total number of shares outstanding at the end of the year.
+Earnings per Share (EPS): Earnings per share are the total earnings of a company for the year divided by the total number of shares outstanding at the end of the year.

 P/E Ratio Calculation

 P/E Ratio = Rs.100 (Market Price) / Rs.25 (Earnings)

-This means that the Market price is 4 times the earnings of the company.
+This means that the Market price is 4 times the company’s earnings.